-DR. TOBIAS' VENETIAN LINIM DR. TOBLAS' VENETIAN INNIHas given universal satisfaction during the

-teen years it has been introduced into the

-States.
-After being tried by millions, it has

-proclaimed the pain destroyer of the world

-cannot be where this limitent is applied.
-I

-as directed it eannot and never has failed in

-gle instance.
-For colds, coughs and influe

-can't be beat.
-One 40 cent bottle will care

-have beginder being useful in wery family for above, besides being useful in every fam den accidents, such as burns, cuts, ser den accidents, such as burns, cuts, sake intensitings, &c.
-It is perfectly innocent to take intensity, and can be given to the oldest person youngest child.
-Price 40 and 80 cents a bottle Office, 56 Cortlandt Street, New York.
-Sold by Druggists.
+Has given universal satisfaction during the four-teen years it has been introduced into the United States.
+After being tried by millions, it has been proclaimed the pain destroyer of the world.
+Pain cannot be where this liniment is applied.
+If used a directed it cannot and never has failed in a sin-States.
+After being theer by an applied.
+Pain cannot be where this liniment is applied.
+If used as directed it eannot and never has failed in a single instance.
+For colds, coughs and influenza, it can't be beat.
+One 40 cent bottle will cure all the above, besides being useful in every family for sudden accidents, such as burns, cuts, scalds, insect stings, &c.
+It is perfectly innocent to take internally, and can be given to the oldest person or youngest child.
+Price 40 and 80 cents a bottle.
+Office, 56 Cortlandt Street, New York.
+Sold by all Druggists.